m4qo5/python-logistic-regression/README.md

 # Logistic-Regression-from-scratch
-Example of the Logistic Regression class, written from scratch.
+Example of the Logistic Regression class, written from scratch using Gradient Descent algorithm.

 ## This is a training example which could help understand more how logistic regression works.